• Home»

 • Required Information: Names and addresses of members or managers

-This applies if your LLC is member-managed or manager-managed.
+Whether your LLC is member-managed or manager-managed, it must file the Annual List of Managers or Members.
 The information is part of the public record, but Nevada doesn’t require listing ownership percentages.

 Every Nevada LLC must renew its state business license annually.
 The Secretary of State issues this license, and it is separate from any local licenses your city or county may require.